 There are five of us working for the Great Sunflower Project.

 - Gretchen LeBuhn is the founder and director of the project.

 - David Cohen is a founder and our fearless programmer.

-- Mark Reynolds is senior scientist.
+- Mark Reynolds is our conservation scientist.

 - Robert Kraut and Laura Dabbish are part of the outreach team, working to help us understand how to improve participants' experiences.

 - Tina Phillips from Cornell is helping us with evaluation

 What plants can I watch and report on the pollinator visits?
 We'd love observations from as many plants as you can watch!
 Please try to watch for at least 5 minutes though.
 We still have a set of focal plants and hope you will continue to report on your Lemon Queen variety sunflowers.